wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ## Span Filtering Rules

-Span filtering rules allow you to specify a black list or white list.
+[Wavefront distributed tracing](tracing_basics.html) gives you end-to-end visibility into an entire request across services by allowing you to examine traces and spans.
+Span filtering rules allow you to specify a black list or white list that determine which spans the proxy sends to the Wavefront service.

 ### spanBlacklistRegex

 Defines a regex that spans must match to be filtered out.
-In the example below, we don't allow spans with a source name that matches `qa-service`.
+In the example below, we don't allow spans with a source name that starts with `qa-service`.

 <font size="3"><strong>Parameters</strong></font>